 - 11 Other Events

-Carlisle Racecourse hosts both flat racing and National Hunt racing, with the latter taking place through the summer and the latter through the winter.
+Carlisle Racecourse hosts both flat racing and jumps racing, with the latter taking place through the summer and the latter through the winter.
 Located about four miles south of the cathedral city of Carlisle in the village of Blackwell, Carlisle Racecourse has sat on its current site since 1904 and now has a capacity of 16,000.
-It is one of just two racecourses in the county of Cumbria, alongside the small National Hunt course of Cartmel.
+It is one of just two racecourses in the county of Cumbria, alongside the small course of Cartmel.

 A long-standing fixture in the British horseracing calendar, Carlisle Racecourse has made history several times but notably is known as the home of Totepool betting!